Please select your location to view information that is specific to you.

 Nufarm is a listed disclosing entity within the meaning of the Corporations Act.
 As such, it is required to comply with the "continuous disclosure" regime under ASX Listing Rule 3.1 and section 674 of the Corporations Act.
 Under these provisions, Nufarm is required to advise shareholders and the market of all information of which it was, or ought to have been, aware which might materially affect its share price.
 Information is likely to have a material effect on the share price if the information would be likely to influence people who commonly invest in shares in deciding whether to buy, sell or retain shares.

 The claim alleged that during the claim period, Nufarm failed to disclose the true position to the market and was therefore in breach of its continuous disclosure obligations.

 The claim alleged that various statements made during the claim period were misleading and that the company did not have any reasonable basis to make such representations.

 Settlement of Nufarm Class Action

-On 1 August 2012, following a Court-ordered mediation with Nufarm, Slater & Gordon announced that a conditional settlement of the class action had been reached, subject to approval by the Court (see our media release).
+On 1 August 2012, following a Court-ordered mediation with Nufarm, Slater and Gordon announced that a conditional settlement of the class action had been reached, subject to approval by the Court.
 Under the proposed settlement, Nufarm proposed to pay $43.5 million in compensation including the costs of conducting the claim.